Semrush helps you:

 Your first step is to benchmark your site’s current loading speed.
 That way, you know where you’re at before you start making changes.

-After all, the recommendations you get from this tool come from Google themselves.
+After all, the recommendations you get from this tool come from Google itself.

 Plus, it doesn’t just tell you if your page is fast or slow.
 The tool gives you a detailed report that includes ways you can improve.

-• Compress Images: This is a big one.
+• Compress images: This is a big one.
 Images tend to make up the bulk of a page’s size (in terms of KB).
-Which is why I recommend using a tool like Kraken.io to shrink your image sizes.
+Use a tool like Kraken.io to shrink your image sizes.

 • Use a CDN: CDNs serve images and other media on your site on servers that are close to your users.

-6. Track Your Results With The Google Search Console
+6. Track Your Results With Google Search Console

-The Search Console is like a live dashboard that lets you know how your site is doing in the SERPs (Search Engine Results Pages).
+Google Search Console is a free website analytics tool that tells you how your site is doing in the SERPs (search engine results pages).

-There are a lot of cool features and tools in the Search Console.
+There are a lot of cool features and tools in GSC.

 But you probably won’t need most of them.

-Instead, I recommend checking these 3 reports on a regular basis.
+Instead, just check these 3 reports on a regular basis.

 Performance: This data lets you know how many people see and click on your site in Google search.